Jackysi/advancedtomato/release/src/router/dnscrypt/README-PLUGINS.markdown

 Technically, a plugin is just a native shared library.
 A good old `.so` file on Unix, a `.dylib` file on OSX and a `.DLL` file on Windows.

-Support for plugins is disabled by default, and has to be explicitly enabled at compilation time:
+Support for plugins is enabled by default on most platforms.

-    ./configure --enable-plugins

 If the `ltdl` library is found on the system, it will be picked up.
 If not, a built-in copy will be used instead.